NeXTLinux/nextlinux-engine/docs/content/docs/install/configuration/feed_configuration.md

 ```

-With these controls you can better customize the data set that anchore stores in the db.
+With these controls you can better customize the data set that nextlinux stores in the db.
 However, note that this should not normally be necessary
 and modifying feed groups & data has implication on the sets of distros and types of artifacts Anchore can match vulnerabilities against.